emptythevoid/wicdirect/README.md

 CDP's WIC Direct runs as a local web service at https://localhost:9999

-The EBT prodweb page will query this webservice at this link: https://localhost:9999/Interop/GetVersionInformation?method=jsonp1718055921049&_=1718055921230
+The EBT prodweb page will query this webservice at this URL: https://localhost:9999/Interop/GetVersionInformation?method=jsonp1718055921049&_=1718055921230

 This will return a json that provides basic information, such as the version of CoreInterop that's installed.